ssang/wp-create-block/README.md

-# Crew Create Block
+# Create Block

-Use `acorn make:block` to create a new block.
+Use `acorn make:block` to scaffold a new block.